Étienne Leenhardt: Biography

-Leenhardt was born on 25 July 1962 in Montpellier, to Nicolas Leenhardt (1931-1986), professor of mathematics, and Françoise Boucomont (born 1932), secretary to the Protestant Institute of Theology.
+Leenhardt was born on 25 July 1962 in Montpellier, Hérault to Nicolas Leenhardt (1931–1986), professor of mathematics, and Françoise Boucomont (born 1932), secretary to the Protestant Institute of Theology.
 He has three brothers and a sister.

 Career

 After receiving a degree in languages from Université Paul Valéry in Montpellier, Leenhardt studied at the School of Journalism in Paris.
-Previously chosen to host variety shows by La Cinq, he presented from 1990 to 1991 at Télématin, on France 2.
-Leenhardt presented the news show 20 heures of France 2 from 1994 to 1995.
+Previously chosen to host variety shows by La Cinq, he presented from 1990 to 1991 at Télématin on France 2.
+Leenhardt presented the news show Journal de 20 heures from 1994 to 1995.
 Placed in special operations, he then become the correspondent of France 2 for Washington, D.C., and then London.

-In 2003, he became editor of the service Enquêtes et reportages (investigations and reports), then in March of the following year, he became Deputy Director of Information of France 2, alongside Arlette Chabot.
-At the start of September 2008, he succeeded Thierry Thuillier in presenting the quarterly magazine on geopolitics Un œil sur la planète and took over the management of investigations and reporting, while remaining Deputy Director of Information.
+In 2003, he became editor of the service Enquêtes et reportages (investigations and reports), then in March of the following year, he became deputy director of Information of France 2, alongside Arlette Chabot.
+At the start of September 2008, he succeeded Thierry Thuillier in presenting the quarterly magazine on geopolitics Un œil sur la planète and took over the management of investigations and reporting, while remaining deputy director of Information.